 Satisfactory progress in coursework will be assessed by the student keeping up with the course schedule and passing courses.
 All courses must be passed with a grade of B-, or better.
 Elective coursework must be approved by the Master’s program head during the first month of classes in the first semester, and prior to class enrollment in all subsequent semesters.
 The faculty advisor will assign a pass / fail grade every semester for the supervised research.
 To oversee completion of the Master’s thesis requirements the student will form a Master’s Committee that will verify the quality of the Master’s thesis in both written and presentation forms.

 Master's students beginning in the fall semester must have a faculty advisor by October 30th; those beginning in the spring semester must have a faculty advisor by February 15th.
 Students must notify the Master’s program head of their mutually agreed-upon advisor-advisee relationship with a chosen faculty member.
-Note that the faculty must be research or teaching faculty in the Robotics Institute, and that a faculty accepting the Master’s advisor relationship is never financially responsible for the Master’s student, except in the relatively rare cases when a research assistantship has been explicitly negotiated.
+Note that the faculty must have a faculty appointment in the Robotics Institute, and that a faculty accepting the Master’s advisor relationship is never financially responsible for the Master’s student, except in the relatively rare cases when a research assistantship has been explicitly negotiated.

 The student will form a Master’s Committee consisting of two faculty members and one Robotics Institute Ph.D. student who has completed his or her second year of study, or a Ph.D. student who has successfully graduated from the Robotics Research Master’s program.
 The committee should include the student's advisor as well as a second faculty member from a different research group or project than that of the student.
 The Master’s Committee must be formed during the student's first enrolled semester.
 The Master’s student is expected to hold at least two research meetings with each member of the Committee individually, discussing his or her research directions.
 The student is also expected to deliver a complete draft Master’s Thesis document to the committee sufficiently in advance of the oral presentation and graduation to enable committee feedback to be taken into account.
 The draft document must be disseminated at least two weeks prior to the schedule oral presentation.
+The oral presentation, in turn, must be scheduled well in advance, and must occur on a weekday before May 7 for spring graduation, and before August 14 for summer graduation.
 On-line forms are used by the Committee members to report on each research meeting with the Master’s candidate and to approve the final Thesis document and Thesis presentation.

 The Research Master's Degree requires completion of a minimum of 168 Carnegie Mellon credits.
 Of the total credits fulfilling the Master’s Degree requirements, at least 84 credits must be comprised of core and elective coursework, and at least 84 credits must be comprised of supervised research.
 Four core courses and three elective courses are required as part of the 84 credit course minimum as described below: